tonyvustore/tonystoreautomation/README.md

 Serverless automation (designed for Vercel) that logs into the Vendure admin API, finds orders ready to be fulfilled, optionally creates fulfillments, and reports progress via Telegram.

+Note: Cross-sell/upsell endpoints have been moved to `recommendations/`, and GMC (Google Merchant Center) sync has been moved to `gmc/` as separate repos.
+This folder now only contains Printify fulfillment logic and related webhook.

 ## Features

 - Runs as a Vercel serverless function (`api/fulfill-orders.ts`).